Kevinpgalligan/hidl/README.md

 ### Description
 A computer emulation framework based on Code: The Hidden Language of Computer Hardware.

+### TODO
+- Finish the schedule interface so that the half-adder test works (see 'test-session.txt').
+- Last touches to simulator (add all gates to schedule or whatever at the beginning).
+- Somehow hide interface of schedule & lgates better, so it's obvious how to use them.
+Also, fix ugly parts of the interface; having to specify number of inputs for gates (should be optional), and NOT gates should always have 1.
+- Design macro DSL for components and constructing circuits.

+### Dumping brainstorming
+A nice metric: how many events per cycle are being executed.

+Another cool idea: calculate the 'breath' of the circuit graph, what's the longest number of cycles it could take a signal to propagate from 1 end to another?

+Nodes are gates, edges are inputs/outputs, weights on edges are the prop delay.

 ### Planning
 Basic circuit to test: a single adder (2 lgates for setting input, print the output).